-NOTE: Although the majority of incidents involve a man harassing a woman, the law also applies to women harassing men, women harassing women, and men harassing men.
-This policy applies equally to employees and students, male and female.
+NOTE: This policy applies equally to all employees and students, male and female.
 Those who feel they have been victims of such discrimination should contact the Affirmative Action Officer or the Director of Human Resources.
 Pursuing a complaint on the campus does not rescind the right to file with an outside enforcement agency such as the State Division of Human Rights.

 - subtle persistent pressure for sexual activity

 - unnecessary touching, pinching, and/or brushing against a person

 - demanding sexual favors with implied or overt threats concerning work or academic decision or preferential treatment